About Us

 Case Studies

 A growing financial services division that is part of a global shipping and mailing company that provides technology, logistics, and financial services to more than 90 percent of the Fortune 500 had launched a new line of business.
 The client found that it was difficult to find the right talent for the role.
-I helped them find their Working Capital Division Manager for a year-old division that is expecting tremendous growth.
+We helped them find their Working Capital Division Manager for a year-old division that is expecting tremendous growth.

 Client’s Credit Union CEO was concerned with planning for her pending retirement in a year-and-a-half.
 She contacted us to discuss how we might be able to help her and the Board plan ahead.